procrastinate-org/procrastinate/docs/glossary.rst

     App
     Application
         This is meant to be the main entry point of Procrastinate.
-The app knows all the tasks of your project, and thanks to the job store, it knows how to launch jobs to execute your tasks (see `App`).
+The app knows all the tasks of your project, and thanks to the job manager, it knows how to launch jobs to execute your tasks (see `App`).

-    Job Store
+    Job Manager
-        The job store responsibility is to store and retrieve jobs.
-In Procrastinate, the job store will store your jobs in your PostgreSQL database.
+        The job manager responsibility is to operate on jobs in the database.
+This includes both read and write operations.

     Schema
         The schema designates all the tables, relations, indexes, procedures, etc. in